KyloJorgensen/Fit-For-The-Kingdom-Node.js-Capstone/README.md

 The front-end is built using Knockout, the back-end using NodeJS with ExpressJS as the web server and MongoDB as the database.

-Java script file is full of Javascript libaraies called modules that are complied to one file with Webpack and Node package Manager.
+Java script file is full of Javascript libraries called modules that are complied to one file with Webpack and Node package Manager.

-Backend is Test with mocha, chai and travis ci.
+Backend is Test with Mocha, Chai and Travis CI.
 [Click here to see test results](https://travis-ci.org/KyloJorgensen/Fit-For-The-Kingdom-Node.js-Capstone)

 ## Modules: